Frequently Asked Questions

 Q: I know that the Process Development Center works on large and small projects, but all my company needs is to send in some samples for testing.
-Do you do very small tasks like that?
+Do you do small tasks like that?

 A: Yes.
 The PDC can perform a wide variety of testing on any type of material in any form, solid, liquid, and gas.
 We conduct standard tests on pulp samples for brightness, species, fiber morphology and distribution.
 Other standard tests evaluate paper properties such as strength, structure, and printability.
 The PDC also has highly specialized test equipment that can determine precise chemical constituents and molecular structure.
 When you work with the PDC your company has access to all of the equipment and advanced technologies available on the entire UMaine campus.
 This includes laser scattering for particle size, highly advanced gas chromatography, and nuclear magnetic resonance spectroscopy.
-Also available is a new scanning electron microscope (SEM), a rare, state-of-the-art device that allows researchers to view objects into the nanometer range and to take detailed images of clay particles, paper fibers, paint chips and similar substances.
+Also available for use by PDC researchers is a scanning electron microscope (SEM), a rare, state-of-the-art device that allows researchers to view objects into the nanometer range and to take detailed images of clay particles, paper fibers, paint chips and similar substances.

 Q: How long has the PDC been around?

 A: See the History of the PDC for the story of how the Process Development Center evolved from some outdated machinery in a UMaine basement to a cutting-edge center for scientific research.